-Funding 6.1 Application Process is now open.
-Apply now.
+Funding 6.1 Application Process is now closed.

 Funding for this competitive award will be based on overall strength of the application, demonstration of the capacity to fulfill ATHN’s priorities, and a compelling financial need.
 For applicants with 340B programs more than two years old, please explain why funds are not available to support data manager staff.
 Successful applicants will receive an initial $2,500 for base funding and $50.00 per patient after their comprehensive data has been entered.
 The funding cycle will cover the 12-month period beginning July 1, 2014.

 Enriching the ATHNdataset is the priority for this funding period.
 Enriching the ATHNdataset requires centers to:

 - Secure patient authorizations;